PPC & SEO: Friends or Foes?

 The Numbers Don’t Lie

 The reasoning behind this is unclear – it’s usually assumed that a potential buyer will click on an organic listing over a paid ad if there’s the option.
-One likely reason is brand reinforcement, and that a user who is looking to buy will trust your brand more if they see both an ad as well as organic listing.
+One likely reason is brand reinforcement, and that a user who is looking to buy will trust your brand more if they see both an ad as well as an organic listing.

 Another benefit is that the average cost-per-click (CPC) of a keyword that ranks organically decreases due to its suggested higher quality.
-The average CPC of a non-brand keyword is $2.06, where the CPC for keywords with an organic presence is $1.18, as shown in the graph below.
+The average CPC of a non-brand keyword is $2.06, whereas the CPC for keywords with an organic presence is $1.18, as shown in the graph below.
 You will also notice that organic has a higher CTR used with PPC:

 These statistics alone are a good reason to utilize both PPC and SEO.
 But how can your own, specific PPC campaigns and SEO strategy help one another, and what can you do to take advantage of this?

 PPC experts may be right about one thing, and that’s getting keyword data and seeing tangible results quickly after AdWords setup.
 In fact, many will suggest that before you do any SEO strategy, you should set up your ad campaigns first.
 In doing this, you will see the exact keywords down to the phrasing that people who are entering your site are using.
 With this information, you can determine which keywords have a high conversion rate, and incorporate them into your SEO strategy.